linjing-lab/porgo/README.md

 - cycles: *int=1000*, try to run several times (until converged) when give a smaller cycle number if search bounds is in large space.

 result:
-- verbose: *bool=False*, whether to output console information after search populations was updated (check self.best and self.best_fit).
+- verbose: *bool=False*, whether to output console information after search populations were updated (check self.best and self.best_fit).

 ## reference